 Why not Tensorflow?
-Isn’t that your focus?

 It is true that I prefer using Tensorflow over any other deep learning library, but I’ve been trying to get a Tensorflow mode Ml working for almost two weeks and I just can’t seem to get it right.
 And I think I know where the problem lies – the weights.
-If you’ve ever dealt with style transfer, than you should know that in order to create a image containing the overall objects of the content image and the painting style of the style image you either got to train you own convolutional model on hundreds, or even thousands, of classes, which might take a while; or you can use one of the pretrained models.
+If you’ve ever dealt with style transfer, than you should know that in order to create a image containing the overall objects of the content image and the painting style of the style image you either got to train your own convolutional model on hundreds, or even thousands, of classes, which might take a while; or you can use one of the pretrained models.